-How to Run System File Checker on Windows 10?
+How to Run System File Checker on Windows 11 or 10?

 Once you are clear with What is SFC it is important to know how to run the utility.
 With SFC, users can make use of Command Prompt and type in the required command to scan all protected system files and replace corrupted files with a cached copy.
 This process takes a while during which it is advisable to not close the window and interrupt the scan.
 See the method –